Kelly Ripa Drops Jaws In Snakeskin Slit Dress Showing Killer Legs

 “I think her dress is too low at the front.
 You can tell she keeps looking in the camera and pulling it down at the back,” they wrote.

 For the most part, though, the dress got the thumbs-up.
-That said, some comments did seem to see users wondering where Kelly had gone – perhaps these were coming directly from viewers of the live show.
+That said, some commenters wondered where Kelly had gone – perhaps these were coming directly from viewers of the live show.

 Kelly definitely comes as an age-defying celebrity.
 She also comes as one with a huge sense of humor: there’s rarely an Instagram update from this star that doesn’t have fans in stitches.
-Just this week, the star had fans losing their minds as she posed in very little clothing and covered in bread loves, per The Inquisitr.
+Just this week, the star had fans losing their minds as she posed in very little clothing and covered in bread loaves, per The Inquisitr.

-Today didn’t feature any bakery items, but it looks like Kelly and her dress got noticed.
+Friday’s post didn’t feature any bakery items, but it looks like Kelly and her dress got noticed.
 Fans wishing to see more of the star should follow her Instagram.